2022 Buick Encore GX Review, Ratings, Specs, Prices, and Photos

 How safe is the Buick Encore GX?

-We give it a 7, with a point above the median for its NHTSA five-star rating and one for standard automatic emergency braking.
-The IIHS hasn’t tested one yet, though.
+We give it an 8, with a point above the median for its NHTSA five-star rating and one for standard automatic emergency braking.
+The IIHS awards it a Top Safety Pick.

 All Encore GXs also have LED headlights, automatic high beams, and active lane control.